The Petit Lenormand deck is available now. Limited stock

 General meaning

-A written document arrives and formalizes a cut that no longer depends on you.
+A written document arrives and formalizes a cut that is no longer within your control.

 With Letter in the first position, the focus is on what you receive: postal mail, email, notification, official document, or form completed by another party.
-Scythe, in second place, shows that the content of this message contains a clear decision, sometimes non-negotiable, that cuts, ends, refuses, closes, or cancels.
+Scythe, in second place, indicates that the content of this message contains a clear decision, sometimes non-negotiable, that cuts, ends, refuses, closes, or cancels.
 This combination evokes responses that fall like a guillotine: acceptance or refusal, continuation or termination, extension or halt.
-You are faced with a text that does not merely inform but changes reality directly.
+You are confronted with a text that does not merely inform but directly alters reality.

 Love and relationships

-A message acted upon by the other puts an end to an emotional situation.
+A message acted upon by the other brings an end to an emotional situation.

-In love, Letter followed by Scythe can describe the receipt of a breakup message, a written decision confirming the end of a story, or a text where the other announces that they will no longer follow up.
-This can come through a simple very clear message, a long explanatory letter, or a legal document in the case of a divorce.
-This association can also speak of sharp responses on sensitive topics: refusal to re-establish contact, to get back together, or to continue a long-distance relationship.
-Even if the form is written, the impact is felt in the concrete of daily life.
+In love, Letter followed by Scythe can describe the receipt of a breakup message, a written decision confirming the end of a relationship, or a text where the other announces that they will no longer pursue contact.
+This can come through a simple, very clear message, a lengthy explanatory letter, or a legal document in the case of a divorce.
+This association can also refer to sharp responses on sensitive topics: refusal to re-establish contact, to reconcile, or to continue a long-distance relationship.
+Even if the form is written, the impact is felt in the reality of daily life.

 Work and vocation